leesihun/Warpage_process/README.md

 ## 📈 Performance Tips

+### 🚀 **NEW: Multiprocessing Optimization (v2.1.0)**
+- **Automatic CPU Detection**: The system automatically uses optimal number of processes based on your CPU cores
+- **Large Dataset Processing**: Multiprocessing provides **3-5x speedup** for datasets with multiple files
+- **File Loading**: ProcessPoolExecutor dramatically improves file reading performance
+- **Parallel Plot Generation**: Each file's 5 analysis plots generated simultaneously in separate processes
+- **Progress Monitoring**: Real-time updates show processing status during parallel operations

 ### For Large Datasets
+- **Leverage Multiprocessing**: New parallel processing automatically optimizes for your hardware
 - Use region extraction to focus on relevant areas
-- Lower DPI settings for faster processing
+- Lower DPI settings for faster processing (still benefits from parallelization)
-- Process files in smaller batches
+- **CPU Utilization**: Monitor CPU usage - multiprocessing will use all available cores
 - Close browser tabs when not needed

 ### For Better Quality